HamzaHassanM/NamecheapApi/README.md

-## Laravel NameCheap API Packages
+# Namecheap API Wrapper Package

-This Laravel package facilitates integration with the NameCheap API, allowing you to manage and resell NameCheap products seamlessly within your Laravel application.
+This package provides a wrapper for interacting with the Namecheap API.
+It allows you to perform various domain-related operations such as retrieving domain information, managing domain contacts, renewing domains, and more.

 ## Installation

-Install the package via composer:
+You can install this package via Composer.
+Run the following command in your terminal:

 ```bash
 composer require hamzahassanm/namecheap-api